IHE/ITI.MHDS/input/pagecontent/volume-1.md

 The Consent Manager Option requires support of the Authorization Option.
-The Document Registry SHALL be grouped with an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server and the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents for Treatment purpose.
+The Document Registry SHALL be grouped with an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server and the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents.
 The Consent Manager Option does not affect publication by [Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source) to the Document Registry, but rather only affects disclosure activities between a [Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer) and the Document Registry.